burak091/fedora-linux-user-disk-samba-management/README.md

 ## Firewall, SELinux and Service Verification
 <img width="773" height="604" alt="image" src="https://github.com/user-attachments/assets/7edfa737-8f6c-4317-bd4d-f5611a9fd76c" />
+<pre><code>sudo systemctl status smb
+#The command sudo systemctl status smb is used to check the current status of the Samba (SMB) service on a Linux system.
+It shows whether the service is running, stopped, or has failed, along with detailed information such as uptime, process ID, and recent log messages.
+Administrator privileges are required to view the full service status.
+sudo systemctl start smb
+The command sudo systemctl start smb is used to start the Samba (SMB) service on a Linux system.
+It activates the service so that file and printer sharing over the network becomes available.Administrator privileges (sudo) are required to start the service. sudo systemctl status smb
+#Checking the current status of the Samba service.</code></pre>
 <img width="1176" height="1031" alt="image" src="https://github.com/user-attachments/assets/3130261e-151e-4909-a7c8-10f77f727aa6" />

 <img width="875" height="229" alt="image" src="https://github.com/user-attachments/assets/f246f596-7fa8-4d62-b5e3-e0c039b97e9e" />

 ## Windows Client Access